neo4j/neo4j-python-driver/docs/source/async_api.rst

         # "[%(levelname)-8s] [Thread %(thread)d] [Task %(taskId)-15s] "
         # "%(asctime)s  %(message)s"
     ))
+    # attache the filter injecting the task id to the handler
+    handler.addFilter(TaskIdFilter())
     # add the handler to the driver's logger
     logging.getLogger("neo4j").addHandler(handler)
     # make sure the logger logs on the desired log level